 Deadlines for Appeals

-Appeals must be submitted no later than noon on the last day to add/drop for the term of its intended use.
+Appeals must be submitted no later than noon on the first day of classes for the term of its intended use.
 Please note: Pending results of an appeal will not prevent a drop for non-payment.
 If an appeal is granted, processing time is necessary to compile a financial aid decision and authorize aid to your account.

 Regaining Eligibility after Dismissal

 Students who lost eligibility and have exhausted appeal options must complete coursework without the use of financial aid.
 When the students attain the required completion rate/grade point average they will regain financial aid eligibility.

 In determining federal aid eligibility, the credit hour equivalent of remedial courses is counted toward enrollment status.

 A student must be enrolled at least half-time to receive aid from Direct Student and PLUS loan programs and Federal Work-Study (FWS).
 The Pell Grant may require half-time enrollment, however, enrollment status does affect the amount of Pell Grant a student receives.
 Half-time enrollment is defined as being enrolled in at least 6 credit hours per semester.
 Full-time enrollment is defined as being enrolled in at least 12 credit hours per semester.

 Enrollment status can include repetition of a previously passed course one time only.
 The repetition cannot be due to the student failing other coursework.
 For this purpose, passed means any grade higher than an “F”, regardless of any school or program policy requiring a higher qualitative grade or measure to have been considered to have passed the course.
 Below are two scenarios in which a student can receive federal aid for repeat coursework:

 - If a student receives an F or W grade, they can repeat the course with the benefit of federal aid until the course is passed with a grade of D or better.